-Stepping out of the air-conditioned airport into the sauna that is Darwin during “the Build Up” is an immediate reminder that you are well and truly in the tropics.
-After the initial shock—how can it be this hot when the sun has already set—I find the heat energising because it is these tropical conditions that lead to an exuberant abundance of birdlife in the Darwin area.
+After the initial shock of stepping out of the air-conditioned airport into the sauna that is Darwin, I find the heat energising because it is these tropical conditions that lead to an exuberant abundance of birdlife in the Darwin area.

 I wasn’t to be disappointed.
 In just over half a day I managed to see 98 species, 80 of which were new for my Big Week list.